 Distant moons may harbor life

-Scientists have speculated that distant moons, exomoons might provide a favorable environment for life, perhaps even better than Earth.
-That’s because they receive energy not only from their star, but also from radiation reflected from their planet.
+Scientists have speculated that distant satellites, exomoons, might provide a favorable environment for life, perhaps even better than Earth.
+That’s because they receive energy not only from their stars, but also from radiation reflected from their planets.
 Until now, no exomoons have been confirmed.
 Michelle Hill, an undergraduate student at the University of Southern Queensland who is working with Kane and will join UCR’s graduate program in the fall, said:

 “Now that we have created a database of the known giant planets in the habitable zone of their star, observations of the best candidates for hosting potential exomoons will be made to help refine the expected exomoon properties.